insolar/docs/docs/source/requester.rst

           "PRIVATE KEY", Bytes: x509PrivateKey})

         // The private key is required to sign requests.
-        // Make sure to put into a file to save it in some secure place later: file, err := os.Create("private.pem")
+        // Make sure to put it into a file to save it in a secure place later. file, err := os.Create("private.pem")
         if err != nil {
           fmt.Println(err)